Command Line Parameters

 - GUI Mode: Launch the graphical interface application

-- Create PUP Mode: Create a PUP package file
+- Create PUP Mode: Create PUP package files

-- Load PUP Mode: Load and run a PUP file
+- Load PUP Mode: Load and run PUP files

-- Bare Folder Mode: Load application from a folder (for development)
+- Bare Folder Mode: Load applications from folders (for development)

 Basic Syntax